Frequently Asked Questions (FAQs) About Glass Flooring

 What sizes are available?

 Each project is manufactured per the project specifications - in turn, all panels are custom made.
-(We do offer some in stock panels on the 4Sale section of our site as a Quick Ship items.)

 Can you make shaped panels?

 Yes.
 We can produce custom shaped panels and many projects require this.
 We simply ask that you provide a CAD file for us to use when cutting the glass.
 If you do not have access to CAD you can send a full sized template and we will convert to CAD - for a fee.

 Thickness and make-up varies by project.
 Once we review your project we can suggest a make-up for you.
 (The standard make-up is 3 lites of 3/8" glass for a total thickness of approx. 1-1/4".)
 Per the new ASTM code all glass flooring products - both panels and treads - have to be made out of a minimum of 3 pieces of glass per panel.